 Emmemm Publishing started with us - Vlada, Muthu, Eira and Emilee.
-Together we have created and published five collaborative books and are currently living on Mercer Island, WA.
+Together we have created and published seven collaborative books and are currently living on Mercer Island, WA.

 Our daughters Eira and Emilee love storytelling and often notice different things around us.
 They draw inspiration from our own daily life and transform what they experience or learn into stories.
 At first, it was Eira who came up with different ideas and as Emilee grew, we encouraged her to join.
 The girls collaborated for the first time for 'toddler of arts: year 2' when Emilee was a toddler and together created captions for featured art pieces.
 We, their parents, listen to what they say and use different techniques to collaborate with them, noting their reactions and choosing the best way to go forward.